-Delilah Montagu experiences the process of growing up with her new EP, “This Is Not a Love Song”
+Delilah Montagu: experimenting self-growth after a breakup, along new EP, “This Is Not a Love Song”

 Don’t have the words but I need to talk about it (Know I do, know I do, know I do)

 Don’t have the words but I keep thinking about it (It’s all I do, it’s all I do, it’s all I do)